Levetiracetam

-Levetiracetam, sold under the brand name Keppra among others, is an antiepileptic drug (medication) used to treat epilepsy.
+Levetiracetam, sold under the brand name Keppra among others, is an anti-seizure medication (medication) used to treat epilepsy.
 It is used for partial-onset, myoclonic, or tonic–clonic seizures, and is taken either by mouth as an immediate or extended release formulation or by injection into a vein.

 Common side effects of levetiracetam include sleepiness, dizziness, feeling tired, and aggression.
 Severe side effects may include psychosis, suicide, and allergic reactions such as Stevens–Johnson syndrome or anaphylaxis.
 Levetiracetam is the S-enantiomer of etiracetam.
 It acts as a synaptic vesicle glycoprotein 2A (SV2A) ligand.

 Levetiracetam was approved for medical use in the United States in 1999 and is available as a generic medication.
 In 2023, it was the 101st most commonly prescribed medication in the United States, with more than 6 million prescriptions.
-It is on the World Health Organization's List of Essential Medicines.
+It is on the World Health Organization's List of Essential Medicines and among the most commonly prescribed anti-seizure medications in the world.

 Medical uses

 Focal epilepsy

 Levetiracetam is effective as single-drug treatment for newly diagnosed focal epilepsy in adults.
 It reduces focal seizures by 50% or more as an add-on medication.